If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 2. Cubcoats Kids Face Masks

-Face masks have become the norm through being one of the easiest ways to prevent the spread of this virus.
-Your child may be uncomfortable wearing one at first, but approaching it through the lens of safety and care for others will help.
+Even if schools are deemed safe for reopening, face masks might still be required while inside school buildings, especially amongst children who aren’t old enough to receive the vaccines yet.
 Face masks for kids are widely available and come in a bunch of cute designs, like these kitty and bear ones from Cubcoats.
 They’re reusable and hand washable so you can switch off between them and sanitize between uses.
 They have a metal nose piece built in for a protective fit and elastic ear straps that hold snug.

-Hand washing and sanitizing has become the name of the game these days, and these brightly colored, fun hand sanitizer carriers are about to become your kid’s new favorite accessory.
+Hand washing and sanitizing is another habit that we think should stick around, especially amongst children.
+These brightly colored, fun hand sanitizer carriers are about to become your kid’s new favorite accessory.
 They come in an 8-pack of fun, jelly-wrapped carriers that almost mask the hand washing in a toy.
 They do come empty, so make sure you purchase bulk hand sanitizer to fill them with before attaching them to your child’s backpack or lunchbox.

 4. Skip Hop Toddler Backpack

 What kid doesn’t get excited about a brand new backpack they get to bring to school?
 If your child is going to school every day, this backpack is one of the cutest options out there and comes in a bunch of different animal shapes including this dinosaur.
 It’s made for kids preschool age through kindergarten and has an insulated front pouch so packed snacks and lunch stay at the right temperature.
 The canvas material and lining is easy to clean and sanitize when they get home every day, and the main compartment is roomy enough to fit their favorite toys, water bottle and more.